-HTK's RPCS services are available to clients who are trustees or other fiduciaries to retirement plans, including 401(k), 457(b), 403(b) and 401(a) plans.
-Such plans may include participant directed defined contribution plans and defined benefit plans.
+There are no minimum asset amount for retirement plan consulting services.
+HTK RPCS services are available to clients who are trustees or other fiduciaries to retirement plans, including 401(k), 457(b), 403(b) and 401(a) plans.
+Such plans may include participant-directed defined contribution plans and defined benefit plans.
 Such plans may or may not be subject to ERISA.
-HTK does not require a minimum asset amount for retirement plan consulting services.